Stay At Home Educator

 Print two copies of the snowman matching cards on heavy card stock and laminate for added durability.

 If you’re using these cards for a memory game, then you can also print them on the backside of scrapbook paper, which makes them even more fun.
-I did that with my tropical island matching cards.
+Doing this also hides the printing on the other side, too.
+I did this with my tropical island matching cards.

 Cut out the snowman cards and you’re ready to play some matching games with your preschooler.
 Or, if you have a toddler, then you’re ready to teach your toddler how to make matches.